UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 You can log out of the systems by typing `exit` and pressing enter (pressing `Ctrl`+`D` also works).

-## Copying data into your DSH HPC cluster environment
+## Copying data to the DSH HPC Cluster or a Customer Specialist Server

-If you wish to copy data into your DSH HPC cluster home space, first ensure that the data is accessible from inside the DSH environment (e.g. it is in a DSH project share, or in your home space in the DSH Desktop environment).
+If you wish to copy data into your DSH HPC Cluster home space or onto a Customer Specialist Server, first ensure that the data is accessible from inside the broader DSH environment (e.g. it is in a DSH project share, or in your home space in the DSH Desktop environment).
 If the data is outside of the DSH, then it must first be copied into the DSH using the [File Transfer Portal](https://filetransfer.idhs.ucl.ac.uk/webclient/Login.xhtml) (note that only some DSH user accounts have privileges for transferring data into and out of the DSH; your project's Information Asset Owner (IAA) or Administrator (IAA) can request these privileges for you, if necessary).

-To copy data that is already in the DSH into your DSH HPC cluster environment, you can use the **Secure Copy (SCP)** protocol.
-For this you can use the **SCP** or **rsync** text commands, or if you prefer to use a graphical interface, the **WinSCP** application provided in the DSH Desktop. (*Note that while **Filezilla** is also installed in the DSH Desktop, it is not supported for the DSH HPC cluster.*)
+To copy data that is already in the DSH onto a DSH HPC machine, you can use the **Secure Copy (SCP)** protocol.
+For this you can use the **SCP** or **rsync** text commands, or if you prefer to use a graphical interface, the **WinSCP** application provided in the DSH Desktop. (*Note that while **Filezilla** is also installed in the DSH Desktop, it is not supported on DSH HPC systems.*)

 ### SCP